Workplace Diversity at Christmas: Not Everyone Celebrates It

 - Increased productivity.
 Diversity has been linked to faster decision-making and better team cooperation.
 Diversity and inclusion can also boost employee morale and instil a desire to work more efficiently.

 - Ability to connect to a wider customer base.
 By hiring staff from different backgrounds, who speak different languages, etc., you can appeal to a wider customer base.
-A diverse workforce is also better able to understand the needs of customers, leading to better customer service.

 - Increased profitability.
 By reaping the benefits of diversity in the workplace, you will come closer to the ultimate goal of increasing profits.
 According to a study by McKinsey, companies in the top quartile for gender diversity on executive teams were 25% more likely to have above-average profitability than companies in the fourth quartile, highlighting the link between diversity and revenues.